 Father Richard Deakin

-In 1990, Father Richard Deakin was convicted on child abuse and rape charges in Baltimore.
-A plea bargain gave him five years of probation and a suspended 15-year sentence.
+In 1990, Father Richard Deakin was arrested and convicted on child abuse and rape charges in Baltimore for second-degree rape and sexual abuse of a child.
+Deakin received a 20-year suspended sentence and a 15-year suspended sentence, respectively, on each charge, to run concurrently, and five years of probation.
 He admitted to his crimes and apologized to the victim and to the church.
 An out-of-court financial settlement was reached in 1993 for the civil case between the victim and the defendants filed in 1992.

 Deakin is still living and is believed to be residing in the Ambridge, Pennsylvania, area.